Pausing the Merge Queue

 3. Reduce Noise: Constantly failing checks during a CI incident can create unnecessary notifications.
 Pausing the queue mitigates this.

 The pause feature of the Mergify merge queue offers users an enhanced layer of control and adaptability during special situations.
-Familiarizing yourself with when and how to pause your merge queues can optimize your workflow and reduce disruptions.
+Familiarizing yourself with when and how to pause your merge queue can optimize your workflow and reduce disruptions.